FawazQutami/Particle-Swarm-Optimization-PSO/README.md

 ![Shifted Ackley for Dimension = 500](/images/PSO_ShiftedAckley_500.png)

 # Code written in Python
-This code favours readability and ease of understanding over speed and robustness and is meant to be used as either a research tool or a study guide for anyone interested in learning about Particle Swarm Optimization.
+This code is meant to be used as either a research tool or a study guide for anyone interested in learning about Particle Swarm Optimization.

 To start the execution open main.py file and then run the program.
 You need the below libraries: